Simpsonc86/ChairBnB/README.md

 # ChairBnB

 This project is an Airbnb clone that aims to replicate some of the key features of the popular online accommodation marketplace.
 The focus of this clone is to provide two main CRUD (Create, Read, Update, Delete) functionalities for spots(listings) and reviews.
+AWS S3 Bucket is implemented to host multiple spot images upon user spot creation.

 ## Project Features

 ### Spots CRUD

 The project allows users to create, read, update, and delete spots.
 Users can add details about their properties, such as the location, description, price, type of place, and how much of the place is available.
 They can also update and delete their spots as needed.
-The listing data is stored securely in a database and can be easily accessed and managed by users.
+The spot data is stored securely in a database and can be easily accessed and managed by users.

 ### Reviews CRUD